 As the School Sport Development Manager I support the planning and organisation of the Tyne & Wear School Games.
 I work alongside the School Games Organisers, national governing bodies, sports development teams and local coaches, clubs and officials to develop the County Finals.

 I am also responsible for overseeing the PE Primary Premium, offering support and advice to schools and partners on all aspects of the Sports Premium as well as leading on the Active Lives Children and Young People Survey and supporting young people in their development as young leaders or volunteers.

 I have loved playing a variety of sports from a young age, but as I have got older I have concentrated on playing netball and attending the gym.

-I graduated from Sunderland University with a 1st class honours degree in Sports Coaching in 2017.
-I then worked at the Calvert Trust Kielder, helping people with a range of disabilities enjoy a range of outdoor activities.
+Previously I worked at the Calvert Trust Kielder, helping people with a range of disabilities enjoying outdoor activities.
 I then went on to work as a Sports Tutor at a Pupil Referral Unit before joining Tyne & Wear Sport in June 2018.